 Although these elements appear simple, proving that each of them is “more likely true than not” can be challenging.
-Jonathan Wade has spent his career spending hours with clients just like you to make sure that all of the evidence and witnesses in your case is presented correctly by creating a trial strategy that presents the available information in a powerful and persuasive manner.
-Call Jon now to get started proving your case.
+Jonathan Wade has spent his career spending hours with clients just like you to make sure that all of the evidence and witnesses in your case are presented correctly by creating a trial strategy that presents the available information in a powerful and persuasive manner.
+Call the Fayetteville car accident lawyers at Wade Law now to get started proving your case.

 What Compensation Can I Receive in a Georgia Car Wreck Lawsuit?